When looking at the ingredient of a dog food formula, you may have noticed Tomato Pomace or Dried Tomato Pomace as one

 Many years ago, this particular by-product may have gone to waste as there was no valuable use for it.
 Today, however, Tomato Pomace is sold to dog food manufacturers who use it as an ingredient in their dog food formulas.

 Many consumers consider the word by-product to be sinister and believe it should be avoided.
 However, The Canadian Veterinary Medical Association counter the argument that by-products are inferior, and they use Tomato Pomace as an example of this.

 Why is Tomato Pomace in Dog Food?

 There are a few reasons why Tomato Pomace is present in dog food.
-One of the most notable of these reasons is that it contains a significant amount of soluble fiber.
-Dogs need soluble fiber for the same reason that humans do – healthy digestion and regular bowel movements.
+One of the most notable of these reasons is that Tomato Pomace contains a significant amount of soluble fiber.
+Dogs need soluble fiber in their diet for the same reason that humans do – healthy digestion and regular bowel movements.

 Therefore soluble fiber is essential for healthy and regular bowel movements.
 Soluble fiber can also be important for another reason.